JumperBoost/bopen/README.md

 ### Installation
 To install it you must:
-1. Download the source files to your machine in the appropriate folder
+1. Download the source files to your machine
+2. Move the contents of the src folder to the destination of your choice
-2. Run a console on the selected folder
+3. Run a console on the selected folder
-3. Run `npm install` on the console to install NodeJS packages
+4. Run `npm install` on the console to install NodeJS packages
-4. To start the bot run `npm start` on the console
+5. To start the bot run `npm start` on the console